victorzhou2018/quad-sdk-wiki/Running-the-Robot.md

-Refer to [The Ghost Robotics Quickstart Guide](https://cmu.app.box.com/file/782269653421) for more detailed information on how to run the robot with the default firmware.
+Refer to [The Ghost Robotics Quickstart Guide](https://cmu.app.box.com/file/782269653421) for more detailed information on how to run the robot with the default firmware and how to handle the physical components of the robot.

 ### Initializing the Robot
 - Connect the battery to the terminal and fasten it down with the velcro